John Muller: New York City

-His big break and return to his hometown in the number-one New York City market came when he got a call from WNBC-TV.
-Here Muller reported for the number-one-rated Today in New York show.
+He joined WNBC-TV in New York City, where he reported for the Today in New York show.
 He also filled-in on the weekend anchor desk and anchored WNBC's initial coverage of the death of Princess Diana.

-His biggest impact on New York television came when he was chosen to anchor and host a brand-new entry in the local morning news race.
-The WB11 Morning News debuted in June 2000.
-From the outset the show made people take notice.
-With its no-holds-barred, fast-paced and innovative mix of hard news and fun, Muller found himself wearing many different hats and ultimately accepting an Emmy Award for Best Morning News Show.
+He was selected to anchor and host the WB11 Morning News, which debuted in June 2000.
+The show received an Emmy Award for Best Morning News Show.
 He also served as sports anchor for the broadcast as well as the anchor/reporter/producer of daily business news segments branded "It's Your Money".
-Muller went national landing at ABC News in 2011.
-He was an anchor and correspondent, based at ABC's world headquarters in New York City.
-He was seen across all ABC platforms as an anchor and correspondent covering stories of national and international interest.
-In 2014, Muller returned to WPIX to anchor weeknights at 5 and 10 p.m., alongside Tamsen Fadal, and Muller also serves as a fill-in and substitute weeknight and weekend anchor.
+Muller joined ABC News in 2011.
+He was an anchor and correspondent, based at ABC's world headquarters in New York City, covering stories of national and international interest.
+In 2014, Muller returned to WPIX to anchor weeknights at 5 and 10 p.m., alongside Tamsen Fadal.
+On July 20, 2020, he returned to PIX11 as anchor of the 4:30-7am hours of the PIX11 Morning News with Vanessa Freeman.